madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 CMD ["/bin/hello"]
 ```

-Now building it, environment variables will be available in the container and it can simply accessed programatically (`os.Getenv.ENV_NAME` in Go or `process.env.ENV_NAME` in Node.js).
+Now, after building it, the environment variables will be available in the container, and they can be accessed programmatically (`os.Getenv("ENV_NAME")` in Go or `process.env.ENV_NAME` in Node.js).

 ```bash
 docker build --build-arg USER="example" -t example:latest .
 ```

-If you are wondering on why did the `USER_NAME` called by the code in the first stage (build) but the environment value copied to the second stage (run), I got an answer for you.
+If you are wondering why the `USER_NAME` is called by the code in the first stage (build), but the environment variable is copied to the second stage (run), I have an answer for you.

-It was because the first stage did not need the environment variables to be present, it will still compile.
-Once compiled, that binary will run on the second stage, that's where we want the environment variables to be present, hence we copied it to the second stage and not the first stage.
+This is because the first stage does not need the environment variables to be present; it will still compile.
+Once compiled, the binary runs in the second stage, which is where we want the environment variables to be present.
+Hence, we copied them to the second stage and not the first stage.

 ## Build Argument vs Environment Variables